-Alfred Shaheen is one of the best known of the Hawaiian garment and textile designers of the 20th Century.
+Alfred Shaheen (1922-2008) was one of the best known of the Hawaiian garment and textile designers of the 20th Century.
 Shaheen was active from 1948 into the 1980s, but he is best known for his work in the 1950s.

 He was the son of custom Hawaiian clothing manufacturer George Shaheen, and after college and serving in the military in WWII, he returned home to work in the family business.
 His plan was to expand into ready-to-wear, and in 1948 he opened Alfred Shaheen to make Hawaiian shirts for men and dresses for women.